“Rather than trying to coerce the house to do something new, we tried to reawaken it.” (New England Home)

 The couple who bought this Boston-area Victorian [described above]… lived in their house for a full year, noting how they used the space and how the light flowed (or didn’t), thinking, planning and discussing before undertaking any serious renovating or redecorating.
 (New England Home)

 There’s a certain intimacy, a depth of familiarity and knowledge, that is only possible when you live in a house.
-When you fall asleep listening to its sighs and creeks.
+When you fall asleep listening to its sighs and creeks mingling with the soft breathing of your bride and dog.
 When you wake up and navigate your way to the bathroom in the dark in the middle of the night.
 When an avalanche of snow slides off the roof, startling you early in the morning.
-When you wake up but stay in bed because the room’s still cold.
+When you wake up but stay in bed with your still sleeping bride because the room’s so cold, the comforter is so warm, and you can’t imagine feeling this cozy ever again.
 When Griffin, your Labrador Retriever, licks your cheek and stares at you pleadingly so that you slide into your robe and slippers and shuffle down the staircase to take him outside for a crack-o-dawn potty break.
 When you crack a pair of eggs into a sizzling skillet next to the popping bacon and wait for the house to smell like Sunday morning.
 When the ferry boat landing at the nearby ferry dock vibrates the house.
 When you step out of the shower onto the worn floorboards.
-When you inhale a nostril-full of moist brick after a summer rain…
+When you inhale a nostril-full of moist brick after a summer rain.
+When you gather family together for a celebratory meal in the dining room with the smell of crackling fire mingling with the the aroma of roast turkey and pumpkin soup…

-These are the caresses and whispers that you miss when you renovate a house from without, when diagrams and computer-assisted drawings and conversations are the only first hand contact you’ve experience with the environment that will nurture and protect and inspire you for many years to come.
+These are the caresses and whispers that you miss when you renovate a house from without, when diagrams and computer-assisted drawings and conversations are the only firsthand contact you’ve experienced with the environment that will nurture and protect and inspire you for many years to come.

 Several years of interior design school underpinned my bride’s confidence that living in a home to understand it was unnecessary, that carefully calibrated (and much debated) drawings were more than adequate to understand the best orientations for bathrooms and kitchens and beds and desks.
 She was comfortable forging ahead.